bronson/trying/README.markdown

         read_flaky_sector
     end

-This will call read_flaky_sector up to 3 times and return the first result that doesn't cause an exception to be raised.
-If all calls produce an exception, retryable will reraise the most recent one.
+This calls read_flaky_sector and returns the result.
+If an IOError was raised, it tries calling read_flaky_sector again.
+After 3 attempts we give up and let the exception propagate upward.

 ## Install

 * Bundler: `gem "retryable", :git => "git://github.com/bronson/retryable.git"`

-You must include retryable before using it.
+Include retryable before using it.
 This allows unrelated libraries to use retryable without conflicting.

     class MyUtility
       include Retryable
       retryable_options :tries => 10
     end

 ## Options